chaitraboggaram/flight-reservation-system/README.md

 ![Alt text](public/BonVoyage.jpeg)
 <br>

-This project has been developed using Java Spring boot and ReactJS
+This project has been developed using Java Spring boot and ReactJS and is running node v12.0.0 and npm v7.19.0

-## Node/NPM Versions
-I'm running node v12.0.0 and npm v7.19.0 as I tinker, there's no plan to support older versions at the moment.
 <br>

 # Installation and Setup Instructions